 Did you have any disasters that weren’t caught on camera?

-Well the basement was a complete disaster – and that was really the only big setback – I mean the other things were just supply let downs.
-I had an injury half way through that stopped me for a while but other than that, it was just a lot to do.’
+I think Grand Designs caught even the non-events!
+I don’t think there is anything you didn’t get.
+The basement was a complete disaster – and that was really the only big setback – I mean the other things were just supply let downs.
+I had an injury half way through that stopped me for a while but other than that, it was just a lot to do.

 How did you find the right builder/contractor for the project?

-‘I didn’t the first time – the second time was through a recommendation to find Cormack and his team to do the basement, and the rest of the time, it was me being the contractor without a contractor.
+I didn’t the first time – the second time was through a recommendation for Cormack and his team to do the basement, and the rest of the time, it was me being the contractor without a contractor.

-Fortunately now I’ve got a set of people I can turn to for projects for clients, but I think the only way to really manage your own build, in this situation, was to self-manage.’
+Fortunately, now, I’ve got a set of people I can turn to for projects for clients, but I think the only way to really manage your own build, in this situation, was to self-manage.

 Have you any tips for self builders who are interested in Passivhaus?

-‘If you do a Passivhaus build, you need to look at it from the outset – you can’t adopt it half way through.
+If you do a Passivhaus build, you need to look at it from the outset – you can’t adopt it half way through.
 It seems like you can just throw a load of insulation in and you’ll be fine, but there are lots of other elements to consider, so I think consider it from the start, and then you know talk to people who’ve done it.

-‘I love our windows because they’re soundproof, they insulate our house to make it warm but they are massive and let in so much light into our home that you feel very open and warm.
-I think it’s just the fact that we could do it in a way where our energy consumption is low so mine’s the sum of the whole – it’s not a particular product but many clever products that work together to create, I think, one of the lowest energy – well, heat energy certainly – projects out there.’
+I love our windows because they’re soundproof, they insulate our house to keep it warm, but they are massive and let in so much light that everything feels very open.
+I think it’s just the fact that we could do it in a way where our energy consumption is low, so my favourite feature is sum of the whole – it’s not a particular product but many clever products that work together to create, I think, one of the lowest heat energy projects out there.

-Can you share any advice and tips for self build novices?
+Can you share any advice and tips for self-build novices?

-‘I think it’s just researching and planning upfront; go into the detail even if you scrap it and at least you’ve got an idea of it.
+I think it’s just researching and planning upfront; go into the detail even if you scrap it and at least you’ve got an idea of it.

 And then it’s managing the build – stay true to what you believe and don’t compromise without reason.
 Always ask the questions – it doesn’t matter if you annoy a contractor by asking him the same question five different ways.
-If he can’t answer it five different times then there’s obviously something that needs looking into, so trust your gut and just keep passionate about it.’
+If he can’t answer it five different times then there’s obviously something that needs looking into, so trust your gut and just keep passionate about it.

 What words of wisdom got you through the process?

-‘We talked about it today; don’t stop living, because it will take a while to build the house, so go on holidays and go on dates, because otherwise the house will slowly eat you up.
+We talked about it today; don’t stop living, because it will take a while to build the house, so go on holidays and go on dates, because otherwise the house will slowly eat you up.

-You’re always thinking soon, soon, we can do things and it might take another six months or a year before you get to that point.’
+You’re always thinking soon, soon, we can do things and it might take another six months or a year before you get to that point.